RieksJ/t3-method/atm.md

 Thirdly, the method enhances task relevance by focusing on the intended use of the results.
 Understanding what users will do with the results ensures that task outcomes are designed to be functional and valuable.
 This alignment increases the practical application of the results, ensuring they meet users' needs effectively.

-Overall, the ActivityZen Method helps individuals and organizations become more efficient, effective, and communicative by providing a structured approach to task evaluation and execution.
+Overall, the Activity Triage Method helps individuals and organizations become more efficient, effective, and communicative by providing a structured approach to task evaluation and execution.

 ## 5. Practical Implementation

 {{write a one paragraph introduction for this section}}

 ### 5.1.
 Step-by-Step Guide
-Implementing the ActivityZen Method involves answering the three core questions for any task.
+Implementing the Activity Triage Method involves answering the three core questions for any task.
 Here is a detailed guide:

 1. **Identify the Concrete Results**:
    - Determine what tangible artifacts will be produced by the task.